znation2010/Awesome-Books/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Awesome books: plain JavaScript with objects] <a name="about-project"></a>
+# 📖 [Awesome books: with ES6] <a name="about-project"></a>

 This project is designed to help us understand JavaScript objects and how to utilize it.
-Also about localStorage and usage of DOM.
+Also about using ECMASCRIPT 6 and importing Scripts.

 ## 🛠 Built With <a name="built-with"></a>